 During the processing time, the consulate may, in individual cases, ask you to submit additional information or documents or you may be contacted for an interview.
 Make sure to submit them too, since the submission of the firstly required documents does not guarantee you will be granted with a visa.

-The standard required documents for a Schengen Visa application are the following:
+The required documents to apply for a Schengen visa are the following:

 - The passport must have at least two empty pages in order to affix visa.